Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Conclusion

 For Magnon Stiffness Calculation, We employ the interface builder in the QuantumATK package \cite{smidstrup2019quantumatk} to construct a unit cell of the 1ML-FePS$_{3}$/6QL-Bi$_{2}$Te$_{3}$ heterostructure with $2\times2$ supercell of FePS$_{3}$ and $\sqrt{7}\times\sqrt{7}$ supercell of Bi$_{2}$Te$_{3}$.
 Spin wave stiffness constant $D$ of 1ML-FePS$_{3}$ /6QL-Bi$_{2}$Te$_{3}$ heterostructure is calculated using Green's function (GF) formalism of Ref. \cite{PRB174402}, as implemented in QuantumATK package \cite{smidstrup2019quantumatk}.
 The Kohn-Sham Hamiltonian of density functional theory (DFT), as the input of GF formalism, is obtained from noncollinear DFT calculations using the Perdew-Burke-Ernzerhof (PBE) parametrization \cite{PRL3865} of the generalized gradient approximation (GGA) to the exchange-correlation functional, as implemented in QuantumATK package \cite{smidstrup2019quantumatk}; norm-conserving fully relativistic pseudopotentials of the type PseudoDojo-SO \cite{smidstrup2019quantumatk,VANSETTEN201839} for describing electron-core interactions; and the Pseudojojo (medium) numerical linear combination of atomic orbitals (LCAO) basis set \cite{VANSETTEN201839}.
 The energy mesh cutoff for the real-space grid is chosen as 101 Hartree, and the k-point grid $6\times6\times1$ is used for the self-consistent calculations.
 Periodic boundary condition is used for the self-consistent calculations, and a 15\AA \,vacuum is placed on the top of heterostructure in order to remove interaction between the consecutive periodic image.

-\textbf{Acknowledgments}\\ The authors would like to thank Dr. Vasant Sathe, Prof. K Sengupta, Dr. Marek Potemski, Prof. Achintya Singha, Mr. Somsubhra Ghosh, Dr. Mintu Mondal and Dr. Devajyoti Mukherjee for fruitful discussion.
+\textbf{Acknowledgments}\\ The authors would like to thank Dr. Vasant Sathe, Prof. K Sengupta, Dr. Marek Potemski, Dr. Cl{\'e}ment Faugeras, Prof. Achintya Singha, Mr. Somsubhra Ghosh, Dr. Mintu Mondal, and Dr. Devajyoti Mukherjee for fruitful discussion.
 SMaity and TK are grateful to DST-INSPIRE for their fellowships.
 D.D. and L.Y. gratefully acknowledge the U.S. DOE, Office of Science, Office of Basic Energy Sciences, under Award No. DE-SC0021127 for financial assistance and Advanced Computing Group of the University of Maine System for providing computational resources for this work.
 SMasanta is grateful to Council of Scientific \& Industrial Research (CSIR), New Delhi, for the financial support through the award of NET-SRF (File No: 09/015(0531)/2018-EMR-I).
-The authors are thankful to facilities at UGC-DAE-CSR-Indore.
-SMaity would like to thank Ms. Diana Vaclavkova, Ms. Anushree Dey and Mr. Soumik Das.
+The authors are thankful to the facilities at UGC-DAE-CSR-Indore.
+Magneto-Raman scattering at low temperature were performed at LNCMI, European Magnetic Field Laboratory at Grenoble under the project GSC08-119.
+SMaity would like to thank Ms. Diana Vaclavkova, Ms. Anushree Dey, Mr. Sanjib Naskar, Mr. Rahul Paramanik and Mr. Soumik Das.
 MP and BD is grateful to IACS for the fellowship.
-SD acknowledges the financial support from DST-SERB grant No. ECR/2017/002037 and CRG/2021/004334.
-SD also acknowledges support from the Central Scientific Service (CSS) and the Technical Research Centre (TRC), IACS, Kolkata.
+SD acknowledges the financial support from DST-SERB grant No. ECR/2017/002037, SCP/2022/000411 and CRG/2021/004334.
+SD also acknowledges support from the Central Scientific Service (CSS) and the Technical Research Centre (TRC), IACS, Kolkata. \end {document}